UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Implementing practical methods for reducing high ping and minimizing lag can range from quick fixes to potential hardware upgrades.

-1. Connect an Ethernet Cable: This is the single most effective way to lower ping for gaming and video calls.
-Wi-Fi signals are broadcast through the air and are highly subject to interference from thick walls, microwaves, and your neighbor’s competing networks.
-A physical Ethernet cable bypasses this wireless chaos, providing a direct, interference-free highway for your data to travel.
+This is the single most effective way to lower ping for competitive gaming and critical video calls.
+Wi-Fi signals are broadcast through the open air and are highly subject to invisible interference from thick walls, microwaves, baby monitors, and your neighbor’s competing networks.
+A physical Ethernet cable bypasses this wireless chaos entirely, providing a direct, interference-free digital highway for your data packets to travel straight to the router.

-3. Move Closer to the Router: If you absolutely must use Wi-Fi instead of a hardwired connection, physical distance is your worst enemy.
-Every wall, floor, and piece of furniture your signal has to penetrate adds precious milliseconds to your ping.
-Moving your laptop or console into the same room as the router can make a surprising difference in network stability.
+If you absolutely must use Wi-Fi instead of a hardwired connection, physical distance and obstructions are your worst enemies.
+Every wall, floorboard, and heavy piece of furniture your wireless signal has to penetrate adds precious milliseconds to your response time.
+Moving your laptop or console into the same room as the router, and connecting to the faster 5GHz band rather than the crowded 2.4GHz band, can make a surprising difference in network stability.

-Optimizing Your Home Network Setup
+Preparing Your Home Network for Optimal Performance

 Infographic titled Make Your Home Internet Feel Faster with tips to lower ping for a smoother experience.